 Garlic scapes or garlic stems found here in the US (notably more curly and a bit tough looking).
 For stir fry dishes, these garlic scape usually need to be peeled to remove the tougher outer skin.

-or We use garlic so often that we’re not sure what our cooking would be like without it!
+We use garlic so often that we’re not sure what our cooking would be like without it!
 Thankfully, garlic’s awesomeness is a fact agreed upon by the majority of the world, so being garlic-less is a problem we’ll hopefully never have to contend with.
 But we felt it deserved a spot in this glossary simply because it’s a foundation for so many of our recipes.
-Most of our veggies are simply stir-fried with oil, garlic, and salt–perfection.
+Most of our green veggies are simply stir-fried with oil, garlic, and salt.

 So yeah.
 Garlic is verrrrryyyyy important.
 What would this Forty Garlic Chicken with an Asian Twist be without the garlic?
 Just some sad chicken…